Error "Internal Server Error"

-This kind of error appears usually on websites hosted on shared hosting solutions.
-Such hosting usually has a certain number of CPU threads that can run in parallel and when this limit is reached it will start returning such "Internal Server Error" messages.
+This type of error usually occurs with websites hosted on shared hosting solutions.
+Such hostings usually have a certain number of CPU threads that can run in parallel, and when this limit is reached, ShortPixel returns such "Internal Server Error" messages.

-Here are the usual steps to address this kind of issue:
+Here are the common steps to fix this problem:

-- make sure you don't run already a CPU&HDD intensive task like making a backup with your website.
-If you're running such a resource-intensive task just wait for it to finish before trying to run the image optimization again
+- Make sure you are not already running a CPU or disk intensive task like creating a backup of your website.
+If you are running such a resource-intensive task, just wait for it to finish before trying to run the image optimization again.

-- check out your plugins and see if you have 2-3 plugins that you could temporary deactivate.
-Once you deactivated them just try again to run ShortPixel Image Optimizer, on most occasions doing this frees up enough CPU resources to be able to finish optimizing the images on your website.
+- Check your plugins and see if you have 2-3 plugins that you can temporarily deactivate.
+Once you have them deactivated, simply try running ShortPixel Image Optimizer again.
+In most cases, this will free up enough CPU resources to finish optimizing the images on your site.

-Sometimes, if you are running a multisite, you will see this message or a similar one:
+If you are running a multisite, you will sometimes see this or a similar message:

 Error: There was an error and your request was not processed.
 (20190603_190924.jpg: Could not download file (500 Internal Server Error).)

-The error may be related to the upload paths.
-Basically when you upload to a subdomain (if you’ve configured the secondary site in a WP multisite to be a subdomain) by default the upload path in the multisite’s database (it’s just one database) is still set to the main site.
-This means the images don’t appear in the subdomain’s media library (only when you click on them to edit, but this doesn’t make a difference) and the subdomain hasn’t been told how to ‘download’ them from the main site upload location.
+The error may be related to upload paths.
+When you upload to a subdomain (if you have configured the secondary site in a WordPress multisite as a subdomain), the upload path in the multisite’s database (it is a single database) is still set to the main site by default.
+This means that the images don’t appear in the subdomain’s media library (only when you click on them to edit them, but that makes no difference) and that the subdomain has not been told how to "download" the images from the main site's upload path.

-The possible solution is to access the database, table wp-options, look for ‘upload path’ and change this.
+The possible solution is to access the database, look for ‘upload path’ in the options table and change it.
 This is what you will probably see:

-And it should work.
-Both the main and sub-domain can access this path.
+...and it should work.
+Both the main and the subdomain can access this path.